 You shall know the truth and the truth shall set you free

-GOD THE FATHER, JESUS CHRIST HIS SON, AND THE HOLY SPIRIT IN THE OLD TESTAMENT
+GOD THE FATHER, SON, AND HOLY SPIRIT IN THE OLD TESTAMENT

 The context of Old Testament Scripture, (the Hebrew Scriptures, the written Torah or Tanakh,) makes it clear that Jesus Christ, as fully revealed in the New Testament, is the Prophesied One, the Hebrew Christ, Savior, or ‘Messiah,’ Who was still expected during the Old Testament dispensation.
 Jews and other Zionists have no excuse to reject Jesus as the prophesied Hebrew Christ, or to reject the Scriptural Godhead of Father, Son, and Holy Spirit, (Col. 2:9.)
 Old Testament Scripture is riddled with proof the Christ was exactly fulfilled as foretold in Old Testament Scripture.
 The Old Testament testifies to the truth that the Hebrew Christ became a Man that day when Jesus was born in Bethlehem.
 Jesus is merely the Koine Greek Name of the Only Christ of the whole Bible.
 We do not have to call Jesus by “Hebrew” names to be spiritual or saved; He perfectly understands all languages.
 The ‘Sacred Name,’ Messianic Judaism Movement in all its variations was established to derail Jesus’ believers and rob them of the Only True Christ that ever lived.
 Jesus is the Only One Who ever fulfilled all the Old Testament’s prophecies through His conception, birth, life, miraculous works, suffering, death, resurrection, ascension, teaching and prophesies.
 There is absolutely no doubt that He is the Christ of both the Old and New Testament Covenants!

 THE HOLY SPIRIT AND JESUS IN THE OLD TESTAMENT